wlin997/phoneOrder/server/server.txt

-// This line is no longer strictly necessary if the TZ environment variable
+// This line is kept for local development consistency.
-// is set in the Render dashboard, but it's good practice to keep it
-// for local development consistency. process.env.TZ = 'America/New_York';
+// The primary setting should be the TZ variable in your Render dashboard. process.env.TZ = 'America/New_York';

 const axios = require('axios');